Eric D. Miller: Federal judicial service

 On August 14, 2020, Miller wrote an opinion joined by Susan P. Graber and Andrew D. Hurwitz holding that an asylum applicant does not have the ability to “relocate” within her home country if she would have to remain in hiding there.
 The panel also concluded that “women resistant to forced marriage proposals” are a socially distinct group in Cameroonian society and, accordingly, may be able to demonstrate a well-founded fear of persecution based on that protected ground.

 On January 15, 2021, Miller joined an opinion authored by Kim McLane Wardlaw holding that a plaintiff can sue a police officer under section 1983 based on a Miranda violation.
-The Supreme Court overturned that decision in a 6-3 vote on June 23, 2022, with Justice Samuel Alito writing for the majority.
+The Supreme Court overturned that decision in Vega v.
+Tekoh with a 6-3 vote on June 23, 2022, with Justice Samuel Alito writing for the majority.
 Justice Elena Kagan dissented, joined by Justices Stephen Breyer and Sonia Sotomayor, at one point quoting Miller’s concurrence in the Ninth Circuit’s denial of rehearing en banc, writing, “As one judge below put it: ‘Miranda indisputably creates individual legal rights that are judicially enforceable.
 (Any prosecutor who doubts this can try to introduce an un-Mirandized confession and then watch what happens.)’”

+On November 13, 2023, Miller voted against temporarily blocking Idaho's abortion ban despite its lack of exceptions for medical emergencies.
+A 7-4 majority voted to temporarily block the ban.
+On January 5, 2024, the Supreme Court said it would take up the case and dissolved the 9th circuit's temporary injunction.

 Miller was a member of the Federalist Society from 1996 to 1999, 2000–2004 and 2016–2017.